Megha6319/megha6319.github.io/README.md

    data, achieving accuracy rates of XGBoost (92%), Decision Tree (89%), Logistic Regression (87%), and MLP (86%).

 **2. Predicting House Prices using Boston Data Set**

-    Implemented a machine learning model in Python to predict house prices using the Boston Data Set leveraging techniques such as regression analysis and feature engineering for accurate price estimation.
+    Implemented a machine learning model in Python to predict house prices using the Boston Data Set, leveraging techniques such as regression analysis and feature engineering for accurate price estimation.

 **3. Snake And Ladder Game**